 - Family Room (good for eight) – ₱5,000/night

 Asian Belgian Resort – Asian Belgian Resort sits on a rock cliff with stunning view of the ocean and easy access to the underwater wonders below it.

 Online Booking: www.Agoda.com/AsianBelgianResort (click to view latest rates)

 Things to Do in Moalboal

 Snorkeling – Witness the wonders below the water of Moalboal.
 Corals are protected and so with the other marine life which depend on it.
 Make sure you do your part in protecting them as well.
 No touching and stepping on the corals.

 Pescador Island – With just a short boat ride away, be amazed with the amazing underwater creatures of Pescador Island.
 If you are game for an adrenaline rush, try cliff jumping.
 Do it only when it is high tide though.
 Boat rentals to Pescador Island starts at ₱3,000.

-Beach Bumming – You can simply go swimming in the shallow waters or just feel the sand and the heat along Panagsama Beach in Basdiot or Whitebeach in Basdaku.
+Beach Bumming – You can simply go swimming in the shallow water or just feel the sand and the heat along Panagsama Beach in Basdiot or Whitebeach in Basdaku.

 Gracing the Sunset – Moalboal is one of Philippine beach fronts that faces the sunset.
 See how the sky bursts in colors as the sun disappears from the horizon.

 Important Tips, Notes, and Reminders

-- Cellphone signal is stable in Panagsama Beach but is intermittent in Basdaku.
+- Cellphone signal is stable in Panagsama Beach.
+However, in Basdaku, the reception is intermittent.
 Getting a data could be worrisome sometimes.

 - ATMs are available in the town proper.

 - Transportation within Moalboal is only serviced only by habal-habal and tricycles.

-- To save on your Pescador Island trip, travel as a group or merge with smaller groups so you could divide the boat rentals.
+- To save on your trip to Pescador Island, travel as a group or merge with smaller groups so you could divide the boat rentals.